CMMAI

 What is White Masterbatch?

-White masterbatch is a specialized formulation containing high concentrations of titanium dioxide (TiO₂) and other additives.
-It delivers high opacity, brightness, and whiteness to plastic products, ensuring excellent coverage and a clean appearance.
+White masterbatch is a high-performance formulation that contains a concentrated amount of titanium dioxide (TiO₂) along with selected additives.
+It is engineered to deliver exceptional opacity, brightness, and whiteness, ensuring that plastic products achieve excellent coverage and a clean, uniform appearance.

 Applications and Benefits of White Masterbatch